Food is Fuel

 It's genuinely unfortunate that eating well requires this much deliberate effort.
 In an ideal world, healthy food would be the most accessible, the most affordable, and the path of least resistance.
 That's not the world we live in right now.
 But recognizing that is the first step toward navigating it better.

-The Good News: Your Palate is On Your Side
+The Good News: Your Body is On Your Side

-If you're thinking "okay, but healthy food just doesn't taste as good" - I understand that reaction.
-And here's why it's actually good news: that preference is temporary.
+If you're thinking "okay, but healthy food just doesn't taste as good" - I understand.
+Here's why it's actually good news: that preference is temporary.

-The taste preferences you have right now were trained by the food you've been eating.
-They can be retrained.
+Your palate, your hunger signals, your mood - all trained by what you've been eating.
+All of it can be retrained.
 The "taste problem" is temporary; the health consequences of ignoring it are not.

 Seeing Food Differently